strapi/strapi/docs/3.0.0-beta.x/guides/services.md

 ### Extending a Model Service

 Here are the core methods (and their current implementation).
-You can simply copy and paste this code in your own service file to customize the methods.
+You can simply copy and paste this code to your own service file to customize the methods.

 Youc an read about `strapi.query` calls [here](./queries.md)

 ::: warning
-In the following example we will consider your controller, service and model is named `product`
+In the following example your controller, service and model is named `product`
 :::

 #### `find`